Tangent617/LSTM-Music-Genre-Classification/README.md

 ### Accuracy

- At Epoch 128, training on a Persistence-M GPU (November 2022):
+ At Epoch 128, training on a Tesla T4 GPU (November 2022):

 |  | **Loss**  | **Accuracy** |
 | ----- | ---- | ----- |